Scooter1337/Rust-LC/assignment 2/README.md

    - If there is no error, continue
 3. Parse the tokens
    - If there is an error, print the error and continue
+   - If there is no error, continue
+4. Reduce the AST
+   - If there is an error, print the error and continue
-   - If there is no error, print `> expression`
+   - If there is no error, print '> expression' and continue
-4. GOTO 1
+5. GOTO 1

 ## Benchmark Mode